korpling/pepper/scripts/README.md

 ```
 If no modules are passed, it is assumed, that modules are located in "../pepperModules".

-## release all modules
+## Release all modules

 Release all modules via git.
 This means:

-* branch 'develop'is checked out and updated
+1. branch 'develop'is checked out and updated
-* branch 'master' is checked out and updated
+1. branch 'master' is checked out and updated
-* 'develop' is merged in 'master'
+1. 'develop' is merged in 'master'
-* 'master' is pushed
+1. 'master' is pushed

 ```
 python releaseModules.py( PATH_TO_MODULE)+